Automated Ball-Strike System: Reaction

 MLB started testing ABS because of fans' strong feelings about inaccurate umpire calls of balls and strikes, which can affect the outcome of games.
 According to an MLB poll in 2024, 61% of team personnel (including players) and 47% of fans preferred a challenge system for ball-strike calls, 28% of team personnel and 30% of fans preferred not to use ABS at all, and 11% of team personnel and 23% of fans wanted full automation.

 Players and managers have sometimes objected to ball-strike calls even after an ABS review, but doing so still risks ejection from the game.
 "Nobody complains about anything anymore with the strike zone because there's nothing to complain about," said Toby Gardenhire, manager of the St. Paul Saints.
 Players observed that catchers could no longer frame pitches to try to get strike calls on pitches outside the zone.
 Players in Triple-A have typically saved their challenges for higher-leverage situations; more than 8% of pitches on a 3–2 count were challenged, whereas only 1.6% of first pitches were.
 "Your heart rate goes through the roof", said Michael Toglia of the Colorado Rockies, about calling a challenge during his time in Triple-A. Tyler Glasnow of the Los Angeles Dodgers said that ABS challenges were "the most fun part of the game" during a rehab assignment in Triple-A, because when a player challenged a call successfully, they felt "vindicated".

-Baseball broadcasters have had to redesign their digital on-screen graphics, particularly a rectangle that suggests whether a pitch is in the strike zone, because these graphics do not use the same technology as ABS, and because they could cause fans or teammates to urge a player to request a challenge, in violation of the ABS rules.
+After the first weekend of the 2026 MLB season, Jeff Passan wrote, "Not only does ABS work, it makes the game better."
+In the season's first 48 games, 94 calls were overturned, out of 175 challenges.
+Fans in stadiums and television broadcasters had enthusiastically embraced the challenge system, leading Passan to wonder whether it should be used for all ball–strike calls in the future.

+Former MLB umpires have suggested that current umpires would adjust their ball–strike calls in anticipation of ABS challenges.
+"As an umpire, what you're trying to do is not get overturned", said Dale Scott, a retired MLB umpire.
+Joe West, another retired umpire, expressed concerns with ABS's accuracy.
+Retired umpire Jim Joyce called ABS "the best scenario right now", because it is aiming to get more calls correct, and because it is used as a challenge system, not as a fully automated pitch calling system.

+In minor leagues and in MLB, the walk rate has increased significantly after ABS was introduced.
+MLB's walk rate early in the 2026 season was at 9.9% of plate appearances, up from the typical 8% to 9%, and on pace for the highest walk rate since the mound was lowered in 1969.
+Hitters began the 2026 MLB season by swinging on 46.2% of pitches, down from 47.2% to 47.8% in prior seasons, and on pace for the lowest swing rate in a 162-game season since 2014.